trimble-oss/website-modus.trimble.com/content/news/2022-04-13-modus-on-github.md

 Have a suggestion?
 Want to report a bug?
 Would you like to fix an issue that you've discovered?
 We welcome your contributions!

-Feel free to open an issue on any of the the Modus projects.
+[Feel free to open an issue](https://github.com/orgs/trimble-oss/repositories?q=modus&type=source&language=&sort=) on any of the the Modus projects.
 A GitHub account is required, you can [signup for free](https://github.com/).

 ## Wrap-up

 If you have any questions you can post them on our new [Modus Discussions channel](https://github.com/trimble-oss/modus/discussions).

-Finally - we'd like to give a special thank to [Jeff Doolittle](https://github.com/jeffdoolittle) for his help on setting this up.
+Finally - we'd like to give a special thanks to [Jeff Doolittle](https://github.com/jeffdoolittle) for his help on setting this up.